 Week 11: Soma Cubes

 I love Martin Gardner’s work and books that brought math to so many people in a fun and engaging way.
 One of the topics he covered was Soma Cubes.
-This week learners can create and play with this wonderful seven piece puzzle that was invented by Mr. Piet Hein during a lecture on physics.
+This week, learners can create and play with this wonderful seven-piece puzzle that was invented by Mr. Piet Hein during a lecture on physics.
 I love this puzzle because there are so many questions to ask and ways to solve it.
 There are a few options for creating your own:

 Option 1: Wooden cubes